 Feeling stifled by the pop promotional machine that the band had got themselves embroiled in following the success of the hit singles ‘New Life’ and ‘Just Can’t Get Enough’, Clarke had particularly disliked touring and wanted to concentrate on songwriting.

 In 2012, Deb Danahay, co-founder of the DEPECHE MODE Information Service told ELECTRICITYCLUB.CO.UK: “I wasn’t surprised when he left, but not because of anything anyone did.
 It was just Vince, he didn’t like being tied down, or he didn’t then…”

 Clarke’s first project on departing DEPECHE MODE was YAZOO with blues singer Alison Moyet.
 Their first album ‘Upstairs at Eric’s’ was another big success, yielding the hits ‘Only You’ and ‘Don’t Go’.
 With this inevitably came a UK concert tour in Autumn of 1982.
 Despite his previous dislike of touring, Clarke had conceived a unique audio / visual presentation to make him more comfortable with live shows.

 In her role of running the YAZOO Information Service, Deb Danahay interviewed Vince Clarke for the regular newsletter after the tour about the synths and equipment he used.
-She has kindly given her permission for ELECTRICITYCLUB.CO.UK to republish this fascinating time capsule in the career of one of the UK’s best songwriters…
+ELECTRICITYCLUB.CO.UK has been kindly given permission by her to republish this fascinating time capsule in the career of one of the UK’s best songwriters…

 The first synth I ever brought was the Kawai 100F.